patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/typography/typography.md

 |<p style="font-size:16px">Aa</p>  | --pf-t--global--font--size--body--lg | 1rem (16px) | 1.5 | Use for larger body text, like in xl empty states.  |
 | <Content><Content component={ContentVariants.p}>Aa</Content></Content> | --pf-t--global--font--size--body--default | 0.875rem (14px) | 1.5 | Use for standard body text. |
 | <Content><Content component={ContentVariants.small}>Aa</Content></Content>  | --pf-t--global--font--size--body--sm | 0.75rem (12px) | 1.5 | User for smaller body text, like helper text. |

+## Tabular font styling

+The primary fonts used in PatternFly (Red Hat Display and Red Hat Text) are proportional fonts, which typically offer better readability for standard blocks of text.
+When numerals are placed within long text bodies, as part of the text, it is best to use a proportional font.

+Sometimes, numerals benefit from the use of a tabular font instead. **Tabular fonts** apply uniform width and spacing to helps maintain proper alignment of numbers.
+This can be particularly helpful when numbers are dynamically changing on screen, to prevent rough and jumpy movement.

+Tabular font styling is used in a couple of PatternFly components, including slider and progress, but we also offer a modifier that allows you to apply tabular styling on your own: `.pf-v6-m-tabular-nums`, which sets `font-variant-numeric: tabular-nums;`

 ## Line height and spacing
 The line height of your text impacts how you should use [spacers](/design-foundations/spacers) in your design.